Camille Guaty: Acting

 In 2005, Guaty had a recurring role Maricruz Delgado, the girlfriend of Fernando Sucre, in Prison Break.
 She starred as Franny Rios in ABC's The Nine, and played the role of Alex in The Brothers Garcia.

 Guaty was cast as recurring character Piper Nielsen, a new Montecito concierge, in 2007 on NBC's Las Vegas.
 Guaty has also appeared in Cupid and Ghosts of Girlfriends Past.
 She appeared in a 2011 episode of The Chicago Code as Elena, as the fiancée of the main character, Jarek Wysocki.
 She had a recurring role in the TV show Scorpion as Megan O'Brien, the older sister of main character Walter O'Brien.

+In 2025, she was part of the main cast of J.J.
+Abrams's TV show Duster.

 Personal life

 Guaty is married to British songwriter Sy Rhys Kaye.
 In August 2019, Guaty announced her pregnancy with the couple's first child with the help of an egg donor.
 Their son was born in October 2019.